AchilleSalaun/starter-academic/README.md

 sudo snap install hugo
 ```

-(If you issues with the path of the installation, please check [here](https://discourse.gohugo.io/t/hugo-installed-with-a-snap-doesnt-work/6472/10).)
+(If you encounter issues with the path of the installation, please check [here](https://discourse.gohugo.io/t/hugo-installed-with-a-snap-doesnt-work/6472/10).),

-Go to your working directory and make your changes.
+go to your working directory and make your changes.
 For instance in my case:

 ```